Agnes Anne Bilsland1

 F, #142281, b.
 5 June 1896, d.
 29 December 1970

-Agnes Anne Bilsland was born on 5 June 1896.1 She is the daughter of Sir William Bilsland, 1st Bt. and Agnes Anne Steven.1 She married David John Colville, 1st Baron Clydesmuir, son of John Colville and Janet Brown, on 6 October 1915.1 She died on 29 December 1970 at age 74.2
+Agnes Anne Bilsland was born on 5 June 1896.1 She was the daughter of Sir William Bilsland, 1st Bt. and Agnes Anne Steven.1 She married David John Colville, 1st Baron Clydesmuir, son of John Colville and Janet Brown, on 6 October 1915.1 She died on 29 December 1970 at age 74.2

 Children of Agnes Anne Bilsland and David John Colville, 1st Baron Clydesmuir